j-mcnelis/Creating-a-Password-Manager/README.md

-# Creating-a-Password-Manager
+# Secure Credential Management System

 ## Objective

-This project will be focusing on creating a password manager that will salt passwords and encrypt data at rest.
+This project will be focusing on creating a secure credential management system.
 It will mainly be focused on both security and funcitonality with less emphasis on the actual user interface.
-As the project progresses, I may attempt to integrate a logging system that will track when an account is created, edited, or viewed that will integrate with Splunk.
+My original plan was to create a password manager but I think it aligns more with a secure credential management system.
+One main goal of this project is to improve/showcase my security engineering skillset.

 ### Skills Learned/Improved